haukurk/cra-ssr-ts-recipe/README.md

 if (!ExecutionEnvironment.canUseDOM) {
   uriEndpoint = `http://localhost:3101/api/healthy`;
 }

+...
+fetch(uriEndpoint).then(...);
+...
 ```

-If we cuse the DOM, we are running on the client, where relative request work.
+If we can use the DOM, then we are running on the client, where relative request work.

 ## Acknowledgements